-The mutual need for economic and defense cooperation, under the magnifying pressures of the changing global order, are believed to be the key motivator behind this long-delayed rapprochement.
+The mutual need for economic and defense cooperation, under the magnifying pressures of the changing global order, is believed to be the key motivator behind this long-delayed rapprochement.
 However, the prospect of a long-term fruitful cooperation between these two important regional powers extends way beyond their immediate interests on the bilateral level.
-Saudi-Turkey decision to finally work together is expected to have a tremendous influence on the future of the Middle East and the surrounding regions, where the two countries are central players at; not to exclude the Mediterranean and Africa.
+The Saudi-Turkey decision to finally work together is expected to have a tremendous influence on the future of the Middle East and the surrounding regions, where the two countries are central players; not to exclude the Mediterranean and Africa.

 BONDING THE COALITION OF ODDS

-With the growing pressures of the eruption of the COVID-19 pandemic, in late 2019, and then the global standoff resulting from the Russian invasion of Ukraine, in February of this year, melted down the years-long political impasse in the region, and allowed a space for a new alliance of rivals to form.
-This coalition of odds, which started to take shape after accomplishing the Gulf reconciliation, highlighted by the signing of Al-Ula Declaration, in January 2021, is composed of Saudi Arabia, Turkey, Egypt, and Qatar.
-Each pair of these four countries stand at opposite spots on the spectrum of political agenda and national strategic goals.
-However, each of them holds a piece of the geopolitical, geo-economic, and the military supremacies that comprise the greater mosaic of power in the Middle East region.
+The growing pressures of the eruption of the COVID-19 pandemic, in late 2019, and then the global standoff resulting from the Russian invasion of Ukraine, in February of this year, melted down the years-long political impasse in the region and allowed a space for a new alliance of rivals to form.
+This coalition of odds, which started to take shape after accomplishing the Gulf reconciliation, highlighted by the signing of the Al-Ula Declaration, in January 2021, is composed of Saudi Arabia, Turkey, Egypt, and Qatar.
+Each pair of these four countries stands at opposite spots on the spectrum of political agenda and national strategic goals.
+However, each of them holds a piece of the geopolitical, geo-economic, and military supremacies that comprise the greater mosaic of power in the Middle East region.

-Before Erdogan’s visit to Saudi Arabia, in Ramadan, the Turkish Minister of Foreign Affairs invited his Egyptian counterpart, to have Iftar together, in a public statement.
+Before Erdogan visited Saudi Arabia, during Ramadan, the Turkish Minister of Foreign Affairs invited his Egyptian counterpart, to have Iftar together, in a public statement.
 However, it seems that the invitation fell on deaf ears.
 The month of Ramadan has come to an end without a response, or even a media statement, from the Egyptian Foreign Minister.
-Meanwhile, one of the prominent satellite stations, that is affiliated to the Muslim Brotherhood group, and is working from Istanbul has announced closure at the end of April.
-The closure of this station was on the list of requests offered by the Egyptian state to resume with the reconciliation process with Turkey.
+Meanwhile, one of the prominent satellite stations, which is affiliated to the Muslim Brotherhood group, and is working from Istanbul has announced closure at the end of April.
+The closure of this station was on the list of requests offered by the Egyptian state to resume the reconciliation process with Turkey.
 Yet, Egypt has not made any response to this positive move by the Turkish side.
-Likewise, some of the media outlets working from Cairo, and funded by Abu Dhabi, to attack Ankara, have been notified, in March, to stop attacking the Turkish state leadership.
+Likewise, some of the media outlets working from Cairo, funded by Abu Dhabi, to attack Ankara, were notified, in March, to stop attacking the Turkish state leadership.
 Some of them had to close their businesses, as a result

-The diplomatic relation between Turkey and Egypt has been painfully severed in 2013, on the background of Turkish president support to the falling regime of the Muslim Brotherhood.
+The diplomatic relationship between Turkey and Egypt was painfully severed in 2013, on the background of the Turkish president's support to the falling regime of the Muslim Brotherhood.
 Meanwhile, economic relations continued and even improved throughout these years.
 Under the effect of the peace trend that has been dominating the region, over the past year, Turkey and Egypt, which used to take confronting sides in the Arab Gulf conflict, started to consider fixing their own broken ties.
-Since then, only two reconciliation meetings were held, in Cairo and Ankara respectively, between diplomatic bureaucrats.
+Since then, only two reconciliation meetings have been held, in Cairo and Ankara respectively, between diplomatic bureaucrats.
 But they led to no tangible progress on the ground.

-When Erdogan and his Justice and Development Party (AKP) came to power in Turkey, in 2002, most Arabs were impressed by the idea that a political leader with an Islamist background can lead a democratic country with success.
-Turkey’s geographic proximity, familiar history, and cultural and religious similarities with the majority-Muslim countries of the Middle East, enhanced this perception.
-However, this positive perception was dramatically altered by Ankara’s flawed policy towards the region in the post Arab Spring era.
-Erdogan’s sharp bias to Arab political Islamist groups, such as the Muslim Brotherhood in Egypt and Tunisia, on the expense of preserving healthy state-to-state relationships with Arab states, led to alienating Turkey in its Middle East milieu.
+When Erdogan and his Justice and Development Party (AKP) came to power in Turkey, in 2002, most Arabs were impressed by the idea that a political leader with an Islamist background could lead a democratic country with success.
+Turkey’s geographic proximity, familiar history, and cultural and religious similarities with the majority-Muslim countries of the Middle East enhanced this perception.
+However, this positive perception was dramatically altered by Ankara’s flawed policy towards the region in the post-Arab Spring era.
+Erdogan’s sharp bias toward Arab political Islamist groups, such as the Muslim Brotherhood in Egypt and Tunisia, at the expense of preserving healthy state-to-state relationships with Arab states, led to alienating Turkey in its Middle East milieu.
 After being seen as a role model, Arabs started to look at Turkey as the “other Iran” in the region.

 In mid-September 2011, the then Prime Minister of Turkey, Erdogan, visited Egypt and some other Arab Spring countries to celebrate the change and transfer his successful experience with the AKP to the young people who initiated the Arab Spring revolutions.
-In Egypt, Erdogan was festively received by the Supreme Council of Armed Forces (SCAF) and was given the exclusive advantage to speak directly to public audience at the Cairo Opera House.
+In Egypt, Erdogan was festively received by the Supreme Council of Armed Forces (SCAF) and was given the exclusive advantage of speaking directly to a public audience at the Cairo Opera House.

-Moral of the story; political Islamism model in Turkey is inapplicable in Arab countries.
+The moral of the story; the political Islamism model in Turkey is inapplicable in Arab countries.
 The deeply rooted secular values and constitutional base, since its foundation, can easily force the Islamist party in power to abide by its rules.
-However, this was not possible in the case of Arab Spring countries, where political Islamists are on the far-right edge of ideological extremism and the countries they wanted to rule was torn apart by revolutions and collapsed political structures.
+However, this was not possible in the case of Arab Spring countries, where political Islamists are on the far-right edge of ideological extremism and the countries they wanted to rule were torn apart by revolutions and collapsed political structures.

 THE CHANGE TO LOOK FOR

 After all these years of tensions and misunderstanding between the three angles of the triangle of Turkey, Arabs, and the political Islamist groups, it appears that the Turkish President, Erdogan, has finally found the error that delayed the acceptance of Turkey as a leading big sister in the Middle East context.
-Erdogan’s newly adopted foreign policy in the Middle East, that is based on turning rivals to friends rather than turning friends to foes, is very promising.
-On the short term, this new policy is expected to play an effective role in enhancing Erdogan’s image in the upcoming election race, in 2023, as a result of the economic boost and the domestic and regional political stability it is expected to yield.
-However, for this policy to bear fruit on the long term, there are lots of political compromises that both Turkey and its new allies, in the regional coalition of odds, should make.
-One of these compromises requires President Erdogan to give up on his bias to the Arab political Islamists, and go back to his old self that once captured the hearts and the minds of the Arab and Muslim people around the world.
+Erdogan’s newly adopted foreign policy in the Middle East, which is based on turning rivals into friends rather than turning friends into foes, is very promising.
+In the short term, this new policy is expected to play an effective role in enhancing Erdogan’s image in the upcoming election race, in 2023, as a result of the economic boost and the domestic and regional political stability it is expected to yield.
+However, for this policy to bear fruit in the long term, there are lots of political compromises that both Turkey and its new allies, in the regional coalition of odds, should make.
+One of these compromises requires President Erdogan to give up on his bias toward Arab political Islamists and go back to his old self that once captured the hearts and the minds of the Arab and Muslim people around the world.
 Whether this change is going to actually happen and how it will be received in the Arab world after nine years of media wars, are questions that only time and experience can answer.